jpvelez/transit-future/_posts/2013-09-30-solutionnn.md

 For decades, game-changing plans for transit projects have gathered dust because they've lacked funding.

-There's a new way to fund their construction.
+But now, there's a new way to fund their construction.
 It's time for Transit Future.